dotnet/fsharp/docs/equality.md

 Effect of 5112:
 * Compilation after 5112, either `FSharpEqualityComparer_PER`1<uint8[]>::get_EqualityComparer().Equals(...)` or `FSharpEqualityComparer_PER`1<T[]>::get_EqualityComparer().Equals(...)`
+* NOTE: Proposed adjustment to 5112 noted at end of this doc would mean compilation is not changed, and instead `GenericEqualityIntrinsic` calls are internally optimized
 * Perf after 5112: CHECK ME ❔

 ### C# or F# enum type